thradams/cake/manual.md

 ```

->This transformation uses only tokens.
-So even preprocessor and inactive
+This transformation happens at token level, so even preprocessor and inactive blocks are transformed.
->code is transformed.

 ### C23 Introduce the nullptr constant